Continuing Nursing Studies: Distance Education

 Personal life factors, such as work and family responsibilities, social commitments and community involvement, can all affect the amount of time the student will spend on completing program requirements.
 It is essential that the student evaluate the amount of time spent at all activities and organize or manage time to include at least 8-10 hours per week for completing program requirements.
 The student should establish a specific study schedule and follow it as closely as possible.

 Specific times or "office hours" are available to students to call the program coordinator.
-A special 1-888 number is available for this purpose.
 Office hours for programs may be found by consulting information regarding specific programs.

 Functions of the program coordinator include:

 - Discussing concerns related to program progression

 - Invigilating and correcting examinations of students in the St. John's area

 - Providing ongoing feedback and clarification regarding course material to all students via on-site discussions, telephone & email contact as well as through tele-conference/video-conference communication media

 - Motivating and assisting students, as needed, in time management

 - Initiating contact with students if they have not been in contact with the program facilitator over an extended period of time

 - Providing advice and assistance in obtaining additional learning resources